 How to Build Brand Trust Through Social Media

 Making a purchase is a leap of faith.
 You’re spending your hard-earned money on something in the hopes that you’ll get what you want from it.
-This has always been the case, but it’s even more true in the e-commerce world of today, where most of us are making our purchases based only on what we see online.
+This has always been the case, but it’s even more true in the e-commerce world of today.
+Most of us are making our purchases based only on what we see online.
 What makes these leaps of faith possible is trust.
 Trust that the brand will provide what they promised and use your money in a manner you endorse.
 In fact, a massive global survey found that 35% of people say “trust in brand” is one of the top three factors influencing their shopping choices.
+So, how do you build brand trust through social media?

 So how do you build that all-important trust?
 There are many ways to do so, but there’s perhaps none more powerful than – you guessed it – social media.